 With current technological advancements, we all now live longer, yet our bodies have not 'caught up' in terms of evolution.
 If you consider historically, men rarely lived beyond their 40's.
 It is as if nobody updated our genetic makeup, and we are losing hormones based on a life expectancy of 200 years ago!
-When your body's testosterone production slows, you don't just curl up and die.
+You don't just curl up and die when your body's testosterone production slows.
 You have another 50 or so years ahead of you to enjoy.
 This 'extended' life span is when the process of aging becomes such an issue.

-Around the age of 40, most guys start to see and feel the effects of diminishing testosterone.
-Middle-age spread, drop in energy, decrease in libido, harder to maintain muscle mass, and lack of motivation, all in all, the inability to compete!
-All of these factors can potentially leave you exposed to an increasingly higher risk of cardiovascular disease, obesity, and even diabetes.
+Around 40, most guys start to see and feel the effects of diminishing testosterone.
+Middle-age spread, drop in energy, decrease in libido, more challenging to maintain muscle mass, and lack of motivation, all in all, the inability to compete!
+These factors can expose you to an increasingly higher risk of cardiovascular disease, obesity, and even diabetes.

 Given all this, it is no wonder some athletes turn to hormone replacement therapy to their advantage.
-It has the potential to prolong their careers, giving them an unfair advantage over their competition.
-It can help decrease fat, help with improved sleep and recovery times, increase libido and memory, and also prevent the deterioration of muscle, ligaments, joints, tendons, bones, and skin.
+It can potentially prolong their careers, giving them an unfair advantage over their competition.
+It can help decrease fat, help with improved sleep and recovery times, increase libido and memory and prevent the deterioration of muscle, ligaments, joints, tendons, bones, and skin.

 Testosterone is pretty potent stuff, and when used correctly, it can help guys avoid the downward spiral into old age.
-So why shouldn't men use this therapy as well to give themselves the advantage?
+So why shouldn't men also use this therapy to give themselves the advantage?
 Why grow old gracefully when you can Excel?